Wireless Operator, 1654 HCU

 Commemorated on Runnymede Memorial

-Coleman was the son of Henry and Jennie née Ogus of Stepney, London.
-Hyman’s grandfather Reuben Ogus emigrated from Lithuania and worked as a butcher in Whitechapel.
-Coleman had five siblings, Irene, Maurice, Hyman, Evelyn and David.
+Coleman was born in July 1922 in Pancras, London to Henry and Jennie née Ogus and had five brothers and sisters.
+Their grandfather Reuben Ogus emigrated from Lithuania and worked as a butcher in Whitechapel.
 In 1939, their parents are listed as working as street traders in Stepney.

 Coleman was the wireless operator on Lancaster ME440 which took off from RAF Wigsley on a cross country training exercise.
 The route was RAF Wigsley-Reading-Bodmin-The Skerries-Wigsley.
 The crew was briefed to fly at a height between 18,000/20,000 feet and an air speed of 160 knots.